 A strengthened material is composed of a matrix and reinforcement.
 Conventionally, reinforced concrete is only limited to the tensile strength of steel.
-Today, glass fibre reinforced concrete (GFRC) is mounting towards success as it effectively replaces steel with glass fibres.
+Today, glass fibre reinforced concrete (GFRC o simply GRC) is mounting towards success as it effectively replaces steel with glass fibres.
 These high-strength glass fibres are imbued in a concrete matrix of fine sand, cement, admixtures, polymer and water.

 These elements thrive together and form a synergistic compound than when specified alone.
 Concrete alone would be prone to cracking.
 The glass fibres exude the flexural and tensile strength needed by the compressive concrete.
 As these glass fibres carry the tensile loads, the concrete matrix acts as a medium to bind and transfer the loads.

-While GFRC panels look similar to the prefabricated concrete panels, they differ intrinsically in their properties.
-GFRC achieves the pseudo effect through its reduced thickness; they are 80% lighter than precast panels.
+While GRC panels look similar to the prefabricated concrete panels, they differ intrinsically in their properties.
+GRC achieves the pseudo effect through its reduced thickness; they are 80% lighter than precast panels.
 The superimposition of loads on the building frame is lessened.
-Thus, GFRC panels pose as an economical, lightweight and impact-resistant alternative.
+Thus, GRC panels pose as an economical, lightweight and impact-resistant alternative.

-Complex geometries of parametric designs and heavy ornamentation can be achieved easily through GFRC.
-The design process of GFRC façade elements typically starts in a pre-programmed 3D modelling software and then manufactured in a factory with controlled systems.
+Complex geometries of parametric designs and heavy ornamentation can be achieved easily through GRC.
+The design process of GRC façade elements typically starts in a pre-programmed 3D modelling software and then manufactured in a factory with controlled systems.
 Through the use of computer numerical control technology (CNC), intricate reusable moulds that require tight fabrication tolerances can be pre-produced, while laser cutting can be employed after casting.